erospereira/CSE397/Week01CareerPrepGettingWordOutGoals.md

 1. Classmate 1: [ Cayleigh Leishman]
    - Novel Item 1: [Cayleigh already does by prioritizing her work over education and experience.
 However, she could further improve by replacing older projects with more recent ones to showcase her updated skillset, especially in JavaScript and UI design.]
    - Novel Item 2: [Cayleigh could do her projects (like the quilting website) directly to her HTML, CSS, and organizational skills to emphasize her hands-on experience.]
-2. Classmate 2: [Classmate name or pseudonym]
+2. Classmate 2: [Mabel Heiner]
-   - Novel Item 1: [Description of novel approach]
+   - Novel Item 1: [Mabel uses keywords to describe her role and activities in projects, which is an effective way to make her resume stand out to potential employers who often scan for relevant skills.]
-   - Novel Item 2: [Description of novel approach]
+   - Novel Item 2: [She also emphasizes specific programming languages and experiential learning projects, making her resume more practical and skill-oriented, which can demonstrate real-world experience and proficiency.]

 ## Job Posting & Evaluation
 Find 3-4 jobs that you would like to have applied for or recommend.
 Provide links.
 Why are they good matches?
 Evaluate them.